hailer-MIT/Automated-Plant-Disease-Detection-Thesis-/README.md

 git clone https://github.com/hailer-MIT/Automated-Plant-Disease-Detection-Thesis-.git
 cd Automated-Plant-Disease-Detection-Thesis-

+# Download the dataset from Kaggle using the link on the description

 # 2. (Optional) Create a virtual environment
 python -m venv venv
 source venv/bin/activate  # or venv\Scripts\activate on Windows